Academic FAQ

 Phoenix, AZ 85013

-- A hand-carried transcript cannot be accepted for an official evaluation.
+*Please note: A hand-carried official transcript cannot be accept for an official evaluation